 While it’s possible to outsource the design process to a specialized design company, the best AR companies typically offer it as one of their services, and we check if the companies on our list have this capability.

 This brings us to the stage of actual development.
-These companies must excel in certain software development kits (SDKs).
+Beyond the skills that software development companies offer, AR outfits must excel in certain software development kits (SDKs).
 The AR SDK is the core technological software engine that powers the development and creation of apps and experiences.
 Its main role is to fuse digital content and information with the real world.
 The most prominent SDKs are as follows: